andreiraduglavan/Catch-me-if-you-can/README.md

 # Catch me if you can

 Reinforcement learning project using Unity, 2 agents learn to play catch.
+For furthre details check <code>Catch me if you can.pdf</code>

 <img src='ezgif.com-gif-maker.gif' float='right' >